 What is R&D?

-R&D is defined as creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society and the use of this stock of knowledge to devise new applications.
-It includes basic research, applied research and experimental development.
+R&D is defined as creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of humankind, culture and society and the use of this stock of knowledge to devise new applications and includes basic research, applied research and experimental development.